Preventing and Debugging Memory Leaks in React

 Problem: Fetch Request Continues After Unmounting

-useEffect(() => { fetch("/api/data") .then((res) => res.json()) .then((data) => console.log(data));}, []);If the request is slow, it may still update state even after the component is removed.
+useEffect(() => { fetch("/api/data") .then((res) => res.json()) .then((data) => console.log(data));}, []);If the request is slow, its callback may still run after the component is removed, even though the result is no longer useful.

 Solution: Use AbortController to cancel pending requests

-useEffect(() => { const controller = new AbortController(); fetch("/api/data", { signal: controller.signal }) .then((res) => res.json()) .then((data) => console.log(data)) .catch((err) => { if (err.name !== "AbortError") { console.error(err); } }); return () => { controller.abort(); };}, []);By aborting the controller, we can prevent unnecessary updates and ensure that the request is cancelled when the component unmounts.
+useEffect(() => { const controller = new AbortController(); fetch("/api/data", { signal: controller.signal }) .then((res) => res.json()) .then((data) => console.log(data)) .catch((err) => { if (err.name !== "AbortError") { console.error(err); } }); return () => { controller.abort(); };}, []);By aborting the controller, we cancel work that is no longer needed and prevent its follow‑up callback from using a stale result.
+That is external‑resource cleanup, not garbage collection.

-Unsubscribing from Websockets and Event Streams
+Unsubscribing from WebSockets and Event Streams

-Problem: Websocket Stays Open
+Problem: WebSocket Stays Open

-useEffect(() => { const socket = new WebSocket("wss://example.com"); socket.onmessage = (event) => console.log(event.data);}, []);The WebSocket remains open, keeping the component alive in memory.
+useEffect(() => { const socket = new WebSocket("wss://example.com"); socket.onmessage = (event) => console.log(event.data);}, []);The WebSocket remains open, keeping its connection and callback active after the component has been removed.

 Solution: Close the Connection on Unmount